oyinadeolawoyin/mini-message-board/README.md

 ## 📝 Description

-This app allows users to view and post messages on a shared board.
+This app allow users to view and post messages on a shared board.
 Messages display the author's name, content, and the date they were added.
 Users can also view details of individual messages on a separate page.

 ## 🚀 Features